SukritiC/GeoShift-Change-Detection/README.md

 ## License

-This documentation and conceptual content are distributed under the **MIT License**.
+This documentation and conceptual content are distributed under the **Apache License**.
 See the [LICENSE](./LICENSE) file for more information.

 ---